SkyTradeLinks/sky-auction-house-v2/README.md

-# Sky Trade

 ## Overview

-The Solana program and TypeScript SDK which facilitates the trading of air-rights on [SkyTrade](https://sky.trade/).
+The Solana program and TypeScript SDK which facilitates the trading of air-rights on SkyTrade Marketplace.
 This is a smart contract designed to support trade between compressed nfts, as per the Metaplex Bubblegum standard.

 ## Sequence Overview